 Highland County Extension Leadership Council (ELC)

 The Extension Leadership Council membership serves as a good sounding board to Extension.
-This includes identifying Highland issues that Extension can help to address, evaluate current Extension programming, define and obtain needed resources, advocate for Extension, design and implement a relevant plan of work, speak out for Extension at public meetings, and recruit volunteers.
+This includes identifying Highland and Bath County issues that Extension can help to address, evaluate current Extension programming, define and obtain needed resources, advocate for Extension, design and implement a relevant plan of work, speak out for Extension at public meetings, and recruit volunteers.